ChuhaBilli/BookStoreAPIAutomation/README.md

 # SpurQ-Labs-Book Store Automation (Java-API-Cucumber-RestAssured)

 ## **Overview:**
-This is a test automation project for testing of following endpoints for a book store
+This is a test automation project to test the following endpoints for a book store

 	/health : for checking if the services is up and running.
 	/signup: for signing up a user.